-However, the purpose of the IRS Cost Segregation Audit Techniques Guide (ATG) is to provide guidance and steer IRS Auditors and taxpayers into the right direction of what would be considered a "quality" study and report.
+Fortunately, there is guidance out there.
+It's called the IRS Cost Segregation Audit Techniques Guide (ATG).
+The purpose of the ATG is to provide guidance and steer IRS Auditors and taxpayers into the right direction of what would be considered a "quality" cost segregation study and report.
 "Quality" to the eyes of the IRS, is a report and study that is efficient and expedited during audit.

 The ATG highlights the top elements that encompass a quality study and report.